kellino/DiscreteEntropy.jl/paper/paper.md

 2.2526294444274044
 ```

-These assumptions can have a profound effect on estimations of more complex measures, such as mutual information
+These assumptions can have a profound effect on estimations of more complex measures, such as mutual information:

 ```
 to_bits(mutual_information(Matrix([1 0; 0 1]), MaximumLikelihood))